-The overall risk of bias was assessed to be high in 28 studies, low in three studies, and unclear in four studies.
-Contributory to this assessment is the high risk of bias for the participant domain in 23 studies and the analysis domain in 24 studies.
+The overall risk of bias was assessed to be high in 36 (78%) studies, low in two studies, and unclear in eight studies.
+Contributory to this assessment is the high risk of bias for the participant domain in 11 studies, predictor domain in two studies, outcome domain in six studies and the analysis domain in 23 studies.
 Particularly for the participant domain, high risk of bias was due to inclusion of severely ill patients that was a result of the studies being done in tertiary centers and specialized COVID-designated hospitals.
 Some studies excluded patients with incomplete data.